You are $75 away from free shipping

 Greasy hair got you down?
-Don’t grab your oversized hat in attempts of going incognito just yet.
-With the right hair care products, you can help your hair look less greasy.
-One ingredient we’re loving at the moment for oily hair: clay.
-It’s been super-popular in skin care products for a while now (clay masks, anyone?), and now clay is being introduced into the hair care world, too.
-Below, learn why your hair is on the oily side, find product recommendations to help your hair look less greasy, and get the step-by-step routine you should follow if you have greasy hair.
-No more hiding under beanies!
+Don’t grab your oversized hat in an attempt to go incognito just yet.
+With the right hair care products, you can help make your hair look less greasy in no time.
+Wondering what unexpected ingredient we love for oily roots at the moment?
+That would be clay.
+It’s been super-popular in skin care products for a while now (clay face masks, anyone?), and clay is now making waves in the hair care world, too.
+Below, learn why you have oily, greasy hair and which hair care products can help (including our best shampoo for greasy hair), plus get a step-by-step routine you should follow to learn how to get rid of greasy hair.
+No more hiding your hair under beanies!

 When you spend major time blow-drying or curling your hair only for it to look oh-so-oily by midday, that can be super-disappointing.
 But it doesn’t have to be that way.
-Follow this routine featuring hair care products formulated with clay to keep excess grease at bay!
+Ready to learn how to make your hair less greasy?
+Follow this routine to help keep excess grease at bay!

-2. Shampoo.
 Now you’re ready to wash your hair!
-Try the L’Oréal Paris Hair Expert Extraordinary Clay Shampoo, which is formulated with three refined clays to help absorb excess oil at the roots and rehydrate dry ends.
-After rinsing out the pre-shampoo mask, massage the shampoo into wet hair, lather, then rinse.
+If you’re looking for shampoo for greasy hair, try the L’Oréal Paris Elvive Extraordinary Clay Shampoo, which is formulated with three refined clays.
+Remember how we mentioned clay is great for grease?
+This shampoo helps absorb excess oil at the roots and rehydrate dry ends.
+Massage the shampoo onto your wet tresses, lather up, then rinse.

-3. Conditioner.
 If you thought you could skip this step because your hair happens to get oily, you’d be wrong.
 Finding the right conditioner for your hair type is key, though.
-The L’Oréal Paris Hair Expert Extraordinary Clay Conditioner, which is formulated with three refined clays, helps to hydrate dry lengths while purifying oily roots.
-When you’re done shampooing, apply the conditioner sparingly to your ends.
-Leave it on for about three minutes, then rinse.
+The L’Oréal Paris Elvive Extraordinary Clay Conditioner, which is also formulated with three refined clays, helps to hydrate dry lengths while purifying oily roots.
+When you’re finished shampooing, apply the conditioner sparingly to your ends.
+Leave it on for about three minutes, then rinse once more.

-4. Dry shampoo.
-Just because you have greasy roots doesn’t mean you have to immediately hop in the shower to wash your strands.
-Dry shampoo can help.
-If you don’t want to sacrifice a fresh blowout—or you don’t have time to suds up after a heart-pumping workout, don’t stress: Just use dry shampoo.
-Try the L’Oréal Paris Hair Expert Extraordinary Clay Dry Shampoo, which helps to absorb oil at the roots and instantly refresh hair.
+Just because you have greasy roots doesn’t mean you need to wash your hair twice a day.
+If your hair starts to look oily before you’re due for a wash, dry shampoo can help.
+It’s almost too easy; a few spritzes and fresh hair, here you come!
 Hold the can of dry shampoo six to eight inches away from your hair and spray directly onto oily roots and lightly throughout the rest of your hair.
 Brush it through the lengths of your hair to distribute the dry shampoo evenly.